nsetzer/daedalus-games/csp2.md

 4) Synchronization

+a) full sync
+b) partial sync

-when a player joins mid way through, they will need to be sent the entire state of the game do to floating point rounding errors, deltas will need to be periodically sent to clients
+a) when a player joins mid way through, they will need to be sent the entire state of the game
+b) do to floating point rounding errors, deltas will need to be periodically sent to clients

 5) Bending

+6) Optimize Serialization

 6) other notes